-- Be actively involved in their children's education. - Be treated courteously, fairly and respectfully by all school staff. - Receive timely information about policies and procedures that relate to their children. - Receive regular reports from school staff regarding academic progress and behavior. - Receive notification and information of inappropriate or disruptive behaviors by their children and disciplinary actions taken. - Receive information about due process procedures for disciplinary matters concerning their children. - Receive information about ways to improve their children's progress including counseling, tutoring, after-school programs, academic programs and mental health services. - Receive information about services for students with disabilities and English language learners. - Be contacted when their child is believed to have committed a crime or when police are called. - Receive communication through provided translators.
+- Be actively involved in their children's education. - Be treated courteously, fairly and respectfully by all school staff. - Receive timely information about policies and procedures that relate to their children. - Receive regular reports from school staff regarding academic progress and behavior. - Receive notification and information of inappropriate or disruptive behaviors by their children and disciplinary actions taken. - Receive information about due process procedures for disciplinary matters concerning their children. - Receive information about ways to improve their children's progress including counseling, tutoring, - after-school programs, academic programs and mental health services. - Receive information about services for students with disabilities and English language learners. - Be contacted when their child is believed to have committed a crime or when police are called. - Receive communication through provided translators. - Appeal principal decision on suspension and other disciplinary actions as described in the section on SAVE Act.